freshducky/warm_light_calculator/OneDrive/Desktop/warm_light_calculator/APP_ICON_INSTRUCTIONS.md

 # App Icon Creation Instructions

-The app icon should be a grid of 4 calculator buttons using the current warm theme colors.
+**IMPORTANT**: The app icon should be a grid of 4 calculator buttons (NOT the developer logo).
+Use the current warm theme colors.

 ## Design Specifications